kaattz/ContestTrade/README_en.md

 ---
 # ContestTrade: A Multi-Agent Trading System Based on an Internal Contest Mechanism

-**ContestTrade** is an innovative multi-agent trading framework that introduces a unique internal contest mechanism.
-By simulating the teamwork and internal competition found in real-world investment firms, it maintains robust decision-making and achieves superior trading performance in dynamic market environments.
+**ContestTrade** is an innovative multi-agent trading framework that allows you to easily build your own exclusive AI trading team.
+Simply set the analysis time, and it will autonomously scan the entire market, unearthing potential investment opportunities from massive amounts of data.
+Through its internal optimization mechanism, it constructs the most reliable A-share investment portfolio for you.

 > **Note:** This framework currently only supports the **Chinese A-share** market.